 - Discord usage has grown 19% since 2020

 - 46% of Twitter users in the US and UK who use Twitter Communities and Topics want their favorite brands to be more engaged there

-- 51% of internet users say they’d be interested in participating in the Metaverse
+- 51% of internet users say they would be interested in participating in the Metaverse

-TikTok is the top rising social media platform.
+TikTok is the fastest growing social media platform.
 TikTok was the most downloaded app in 2021 by a long shot, coming in at 94 million downloads, with Instagram next at 64 million followed by Snapchat at 56 million.
 The average TikTok user spends 38 minutes per day on the platform.
 Facebook comes in at 31 minutes, Snapchat at 30 minutes, and Instagram at 29 minutes.

 TikTok is now the third largest social network in the US, second only to Facebook and Instagram.
 That means TikTok has more users than Snapchat, Twitter, and Pinterest!
 TikTok’s user penetration reached 64.7% last year, up from 51.7% in 2020.

-A key part of TikTok is the opportunity for organic brand growth.
+TikTok is also a top social media platform for marketing due to its opportunity for organic brand growth.
 67% of TikTok users say they have been inspired by the community to shop even when they weren’t looking to do so, and 52% say they intentionally search for products or shop on TikTok.

 83% of users go to TikTok for product reviews.